miguelPerezOntiveros/framework/README.md

-# framework 1.5 - Maker Mike 1.0.1
+## IMPORTANT TODOs
-### IMPORTANT TODOs
+- home page bold leters look like links
-- home page should load on a request to the root
+- think of a mechanism to whitelist what php resources are exposed.
+Shouldn't have other file types exposed.
-- not able to write php pages at the momet from within the web console.
+- not able to write php pages at the moment from within the web console.
 Should I just use themes instead?
 - Export feature
 	- export YAML/JSON config
 	- export DML